 Grasmere lake walk circular map route lake District best wordsworth

 As ever I hope you have enjoyed this little write up and photos and it inspires you to want to visit the area and give the route a go.
-If you have any questions about this route - just post a comment and I'll try and answer.

 FOLLOW ME